north47_privacy_policy.png

 • We prioritise building trust and delivering a personalised service.
 We truly value the opportunity to get to know our customers better.
 We’d love to meet in person as there is no better way to fully grasp your group’s specific needs and requirements.
 Please let us know when suits you and we’ll arrange a time that works best for you.

-• For groups above 48 passengers we do have access to a limited supply of larger vehicles with up to 89 seats.
-Please let us know if you have higher numbers and we will check availability and rates with the relevant coach operator and provide you with options.
+• For coach groups above 48 passengers we do have access to a limited supply of larger vehicles with up to 89 seats.
+For flight groups larger than quoted, we can accommodate more passengers, though depending on availability it may be necessary to use more than one flight.
+Please let us know if you have higher numbers and we will check availability and rates with the relevant operators and provide you with your best options.

-• Drivers must adhere to strict driving regulations and after a driving period of no more than 4.5hrs must take a break of at least 45 minutes.
-You can discuss breaks with your driver and arrange the most suitable places to stop.
-With regards to food on the coach – whether this is allowed is at the discretion of the driver but in most cases, as long as the coach is kept tidy then it is expected that drinks and snacks will be consumed on a long journey.
-Please remember that North47 also include a continental breakfast on the return ferry from Calais to Dover as standard.
-This additional meal is not always included by other tour operators.
+• Drivers must adhere to strict driving regulations and after a driving period of no more than 4.5 hrs must take a break of at least 45 minutes.
+You can discuss breaks with your driver/s and arrange the most suitable places to stop.
+With regards to food on the coach – whether this is allowed is at the discretion of the driver but in most cases, as long as the coach is kept tidy, then it is expected that drinks and snacks will be consumed on a long journey.
+This also applies to airport transfers.

 • Our solid foothold in Austria has allowed us to forge strong relationships and friendships with our hotel partners, meaning we regularly pop in to catch up with hoteliers and ensure that every detail has been thought of for both sides.
 We have handpicked the most suitable hotels for our groups, to ensure that they offer the best experience possible, allowing everyone to find comfort and delicious meals after a hard day on the slopes.
 Our hoteliers are all extremely experienced in looking after school groups and will go above and beyond to make your stay enjoyable.
 They will ensure you have an amazing time in a safe and welcoming environment.